gregnordin/anycubic_irradiance/exploratory/notes-exploratory_XPR_pixels_to_irradiance.md

 - display physical pixel arrays as numbers from 0 to 4 indicating how many XPR pixels rely on each physical pixel.

 - Use code from `xpr_irradiance_visualizer.py` to display irradiance distribution.
+- Add irradiance threshold and fill factor widgets. **Seems to be kind of buggy.**